uchicago-cs/student-resource-guide/environment/environment.rst

-While the CSIL labs provide a convenient way to access a ready-to-use Linux environment, it is also possible to access this same environment remotely (i.e., without having to be physically sitting at an on-campus computer lab).
+While the CSIL labs provide a convenient way to access a ready-to-use Linux environment, it is also possible to access this same environment remotely (i.e., without having to be physically sitting in an on-campus computer lab).

 A common way to do this is with **SSH**, a system that will allow